maurymarkowitz/RetroBASIC/doc/RetroBASIC reference manual.md

 #### Examples:

 Slicing is useful for many types of manipulation that are expensive to perform using functions.
-For instance, slicing can be used to assign strings into character locations.
+For instance, slicing can be used to assign strings into character locations in another string.
 Consider this code in a MS-derived dialect:

     10 A$="Hello, World!"
     20 A$=LEFT$(A$,5)+". "+RIGHT$(A$,6)